jorgecarleitao/arrow2/guide/src/io/ipc_read.md

-# Read Arrow IPC
+# Read Arrow

-When compiled with feature `io_ipc`, this crate can be used to read Arrow IPC files.
+When compiled with feature `io_ipc`, this crate can be used to read Arrow files.

-An Arrow IPC file is composed by a header, a footer, and blocks of `RecordBatch`es.
+An Arrow file is composed by a header, a footer, and blocks of `RecordBatch`es.
 Reading it generally consists of:

 1. read metadata, containing the block positions in the file
 2. seek to each block and read it

+The example below shows how to read them into `RecordBatch`es:

 ```rust
 {{#include ../../../examples/ipc_file_read.rs}}